andrei-pmbcn/bquizServer/README.md

+## Front-end configuration functions
+Those who want to use the bquiz framework must use a set of functions that interface with the framework's front-end.
+These functions supply the client's username and password and provide configuration parameters *TODO*.

+##### setupUser
+Provides bquiz with the details of the end-user.
+- parameters:
+  - **username** (string): the end-user's username
+  - **password** (string): the end-user's password
+  - **locale** (string): an optional locale setting, 'en' by default *TODO*
+- return value: none

-## API module
+## Back-end API module
-Those who want to incorporate the bquiz framework into their own quiz projects must write a node.js module containing functions specific to their own quiz.
+Those who want to incorporate the bquiz framework into their own quiz projects must write a back-end node.js module containing functions specific to their own quiz.
 The framework calls the functions in this module in order to save and load quizzes to and from any databases, xml files and other storage media the developer has set up.

 A default module, complete with a database for storing quizzes and their questions, will be provided at a later date.